marschall/openjdk-dockerfiles/README.md

 -------

  * Currently OpenJDK 10 does not build because the OpenJDK 9 bootstrap JVM in Ubuntu is too old.
- * Currently OpenJDK 8 does not build because Ubuntu 17.04 is too new.

 Credits